sign-language-processing/signwriting-fonts/README.md

 These fonts are used to draw the fill and line of each glyph, respectively.

 1. [TODO] The Glyphs in `SuttonSignWritingFill` and `SuttonSignWritingLine` were extracted and combined into a single two-tone TTF font.
-2. [TODO] Non-visual glyphs (such as Boxes, and Positions) were removed from the font.
+2. [TODO: LRB] Non-visual glyphs (such as Boxes, and Positions) were removed from the font.
 3. [TODO] The font was optimized by only including a single copy of each base hand shape, and using rotations and mirroring to draw the other hand shapes.
 4. [TODO] Using ligatures, an `M` box defines the size of the grid, and an anchor point.
    The anchor point is used to position the glyphs in the grid.
 5. [TODO] All glyphs (grouped in 4 groups due to TTF limitations) combine with two positional glyphs to create an Orthogonal translation of the glyph in the grid.